ANALYSIS

 • Firearms are used in 85.2% of all US murders, far higher than any other weapon type

-• Handguns account for the majority of firearm homicides, with rifles representing a small fraction
+• Handguns account for the majority of firearm homicides; rifles represent a small fraction

 • The US firearm homicide rate is 25x higher than other high-income countries